Mozenn/portfolio-app/posts/spring-boot-keycloak-roles.md

 And that’s it!
 We now have Role-Based Authorization.

-Note that since the version 5.7.0 of Spring Security, [the WebSecurityConfigurerAdapter is deprecated](https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter).
-It is now advized to use the new configuration type following the component-based design.
-As of now, the Keycloak Spring Boot Adapter has does not support this new configuration type.
+Note that since version 5.7.0 of Spring Security, [the WebSecurityConfigurerAdapter is deprecated](https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter).
+It is now advised to use the new configuration type following the component-based design.
+As of now, the Keycloak Spring Boot Adapter does not support this new configuration type.
 I will try to update this article to support this new configuration type as soon as possible.

 You can access the demo project for this blog post here [https://github.com/Mozenn/spring-boot-keycloak-roles](https://github.com/Mozenn/spring-boot-keycloak-roles).